-The purpuric/livedoid skin lesions observed by Magro et al. in three critical COVID-19 patients showed signs of thrombotic microvascular damage.31 In addition, histopathological examination of the livedoid lesions revealed no signs of inflammation in one case and mild perivascular lymphocytic infiltration in another.
-In contrast, the retiform purpura of a third patient showed neutrophilia with prominent leukocytoclasia along with necrotic changes in the epidermis and adnexa.
+The purpuric-livedoid skin lesions observed by Magro et al. in three critical patients with COVID-19 showed signs of thrombotic microvascular damage.31 In addition, histopathological examination of the livedoid lesions revealed no signs of inflammation in one case and mild perivascular lymphocytic infiltration in another.
+In contrast, the retiform purpura of a third patient showed neutrophilia with prominent leucocytoclasia along with necrotic changes in the epidermis and adnexa.
 Immunohistochemical assessment demonstrated significant deposition of complement components within the skin microvasculature (Table 3).
 In two cases, a biopsy taken from the normal-appearing skin showed microvascular deposits of C5b-9 throughout the dermis.

-Direct immunofluorescence studies were performed only in a case of erythematous-oedematous figurate plaques16 and in a patient with chilblain-like acral lesions30, providing negative results in both cases.
+Direct immunofluorescence studies were performed only in a case of erythematous-oedematous figurate plaques16 and in a patient with chilblain-like acral lesions,30 providing negative results in both cases.

-RT-PCR for SARS-CoV-2 was very rarely performed on lesional skin samples, and again negative results were obtained.^{22,26}
+RT-PCR for SARS-CoV-2 was very rarely performed on lesional skin samples, and again negative results were obtained.
+22,26